 Program areas at Maya Health Alliance

-Women's health: we define women's health in the broadest sense possible.
-In addition to high-quality cervical cancer screening and prenatal care, we also offer management of sexually transmitted infections, familty planning services, and treatment of all cancers that commonly affect women.
+Women's Health: We define women's health in the broadest sense possible.
+In addition to high-quality cervical cancer screening and prenatal care, we also offer management of sexually transmitted infections, family planning services, and treatment of all cancers that commonly affect women.
 We know women have diverse medical needs, so our program also includes the provision of robust primary care.
-We have developed specific expertise in the screening, diagnosis, referral, and treatment of cervical cancer, which is the leading cause of death in guatemala.
+We have developed specific expertise in the screening, diagnosis, referral, and treatment of cervical cancer, which is the leading cause of death in Guatemala.
 Our obstetrics initiatives focus on reduction of maternal mortality through high-quality prenatal care, midwife education, and the use of technology to make childbirth safer.
-The foundation of our women's health program is providing classes in mayan languages that, when integrated with our nutrition initiatives, help women have healthier pregnancies, children, and lives.
-At the present time we serve over 7,000 women.
+The foundation of our women's health program is providing classes in Mayan languages that, when integrated with our nutrition initiatives, help women have healthier pregnancies, children, and lives.
+At the end of 2024 we served 9238 women.

-General nutrition: our nutrition program provides universal and micro-nutrient supplementation to all children from 6 months of age onward, and to all pregnant or lactating women in the communities that we serve.
+General Nutrition: Our nutrition program provides universal and micro-nutrient supplementation to all children from 6 months to two years of age, and to all pregnant or lactating women in the communities that we serve.
 We focus on educating child caregivers about breastfeeding, complementary foods, common childhood illnesses, hygiene, and clean water through our community-based education programs and classes.
-At this time we are currently providing general nutrition monitoring and assisstance to over 800 patients.
+In 2024, we provided in-home nutrition monitoring and assistance to 532 patients through 10,957 home visits.